hpcleuven/VscDocumentation/source/jobs/worker_or_atools.rst

    on from running other jobs.
 This is the case for both atools and worker.
    However, since worker is an MPI application, it will keep all nodes involved in the job blocked, aggravating the problem.
-Cluster with shared policy
+Clusters with shared policy
-   Here atools allows the scheduler the most flexibility, unless the number of job items is too high.
+   Here atools allows the scheduler the most flexibility, but keep in mind the considerations on :ref:`work item walltime <Walltime per work item>` and the :ref:`number of work items <Number of work items>`.

 .. include:: links.rst